 Genome editing in Zebrafish

 Genome editing refers to the technology that provides the capability of editing the organism’s native DNA sequence into a new and desired DNA sequence1.
 Scientifically speaking, zebrafish and mammalian genes are highly conserved, and around 70% of human disease genes have an ortholog in zebrafish23.
 By using genome editing, researchers nowadays are capable of studying gene function in new innovative ways, maneuvering its ability to precisely control the genome.
-At InVivo Biosystems, we specialize in multiple different ways of zebrafish genome editing such as an insertion, deletion, or replacement of DNA at a specific site in a genome to achieve site-directed mutagenesis, endogenous tagging, and knock-in expression.
+At InVivo Biosystems, we specialize in multiple different ways of zebrafish genome editing such as an insertion, deletion, or replacement of DNA at a specific site in a genome to achieve site-directed mutagenesis, knock-in tagging, and Tol2 transgenesis.
 These all allow us use the zebrafish to study detailed characteristics of its human ortholog.

 CRISPR genome editing